WIC

 You have just had a baby

-You have an infant or child under the age of 5 - If you live in Idaho.
+You have an infant or child under the age of 5

-- If you have a special nutritional need.
+3. If you have a special nutritional need.
 A nutrition and health screening is provided at the WIC clinic.

-- If you meet the income guidelines in this table: Effective July 1, 2020 through June 30, 2021
+4. If you meet the income guidelines in the table below: Effective July 1, 2023 through June 30, 2024

 To be eligible for the WIC program, an individual must be a pregnant or breastfeeding woman, a woman who has recently been pregnant, or an infant or child younger than 5 years old.
 In addition, the individual must live in Idaho, have a need that can be helped by WIC foods and nutrition counseling, and have a low-to-moderate income.